schriftgestalt/FontMakeExportPlugin/readme.md

 The "Command line options" accept whatever fontMake accepts.

-There is a "Update FontMake" option: the gear button in the bottom right.
+There is an "Update FontMake" option: the gear button in the bottom right.